loveyoulzx/loveyoulzx/README.md

 - 👋 Hi, I’m @loveyoulzx
-- 👀 I’m interested in ...
+-  I am student
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me e-mail me at 752139192@qq.com

 <!---